isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 #### **2. LOVE OTHERS**

-Students are to:

- A) All students are to:
+A) All students are to:<br>
-i. take care of their teachers, schoolmates, school staff and family. ii. be courteous, kind, and respectful towards their elders. iii. be considerate and speak softly as school is a place of learning. iv. move quietly and behave in an orderly manner so that others can enjoy learning.<br> <br>
+i. take care of their teachers, schoolmates, school staff and family.<br>
+ii. be courteous, kind, and respectful towards their elders.<br>
+iii. be considerate and speak softly as school is a place of learning.<br>
+iv. move quietly and behave in an orderly manner so that others can enjoy learning.<br> <br>
 B) All students are not allowed to have in their possession any weapon.
 They